Home Laws of Religion, Judaism and Islam

 Sexual intercourse is to take place only in a home.
 If a man has sexual intercourse with his wife in a garden or street or marketplace, he is to be subjected to a flogging for disobedience because having sexual intercourse in such places will look like prostitution and people will accustom themselves to prostitution.[160]

-A man should not speak during sexual intercourse with his wife except to discuss the intercourse itself, to heighten his sexual desire or to try to resolve any discord that was between them.[145]
+A man should not speak with his wife before or during sexual intercourse except to discuss the intercourse itself, to heighten his sexual desire or to try to resolve any discord that was between them.
+Otherwise, such speaking may cause another woman to come into his mind.[162]

 If a man says that he will release his wife from a vow she made relevant to their marriage on the condition that she repeat to others joking and frivolous things that he and his wife have said to each other concerning their acts of sexual intercourse, or that she move about during sexual intercourse in such a way as to prevent conception or that she commit foolish acts, then he is required to divorce her and pay the amount of her ketubah.[165]